Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 If you don't, your screen will be messed up, and you won't be able to move your mouse in-game.

 ## Notes
-Update to Attribute Modifier v1.1.1 to fix axe and sword stats.

-The Electricity Pylon quest cannot be completed due to pylon capacitors having no recipes, this is an oversight.

 With Cleanroom and 32 chunks, the FPS still hold up and hit a stable >60, which is a miracle to be honest.

 After booting once and downloading all required mods, you may disable File Director mod to boot up faster.